Skip to main content

 Adequate access

-The facility can be used by the service whenever it is required.
+• can be used by the service whenever they require it

-The facility is located close enough to the service to ensure that people who need to use it can do so without difficulty.
-This includes considerations of distance as well as comfort, such as not getting wet in bad weather.
+• is located close enough to the premises to ensure that people who need to use it can do so without difficulty, taking into account distance and comfort (such as not getting wet in bad weather), and

 Adults providing education and care